ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - including similar [subjects](#actions-and-subjects).
 - changing the grammar order.

-New deployed contracts MUST use this EIP whenever possible.
-Errors in extensions are not considered in this EIP and MAY have different subjects.

 Upgradeable contracts MAY be upgraded to implement this EIP.

-Implementers and DApp developers SHOULD expect these EIP errors to be present on new deployed contracts, but MUST handle variation errors for existing contracts, and revert strings that may be returned.
+Implementers and DApp developers SHOULD expect these EIP errors to be present on new deployed contracts, but SHOULD handle variation errors for existing contracts, and revert strings that may be returned.

 ## Reference Implementation